Sample Developmental Edit: Before And After Examples

 Point 1, time cost:

 On Mondays, average deep work time drops by 43 percent across the engineering group, based on our time-tracking reports from the past six weeks.
-A one hour all-hands interrupts the morning block, then chatter and follow-up consume the next hour.
+A one hour all-hands breaks up the morning block, then chatter and follow-up consume the next hour.
 The result is a lost focus window on a day with the most handoffs.

 Point 2, limited value: